snappylearn/dailysparks.snappylearn.com/replit.md

 The backend follows a RESTful API design using Node.js and Express:
 - **Express.js** server with TypeScript for the API layer
 - **Modular route organization** with separate authentication, quiz, and data management endpoints
-- **Session-based authentication** integrated with Replit's OIDC system
+- **Session-based authentication** using form-based signup/signin with bcrypt password hashing
 - **Middleware pattern** for request logging, error handling, and authentication checks
 - **Storage abstraction layer** that separates business logic from database operations
 - **Enhanced Quiz Engine** implementing LMS best practices with question snapshots and session management